TirzahWood/large-data-website/personas.md

 40, Male, CEO

-Dean is an adult that has a new intrests in the supernatural/mythical world and being that inhabit it. he is healthy and fit and a sucess man and is just looking for a new intrest to fill his time other then golf and work.
+Dean is an adult that has a new interests in the supernatural/mythical world and being that inhabit it. he is healthy and fit and a success man and is just looking for a new interest to fill his time other then golf and work.

 **Personal goals**

 - Stay healthy and fit
-- Wants to learn more and exsplore more of the fictional side of the world
+- Wants to learn more and explore more of the fictional side of the world
-- continue to be sucessful
+- continue to be successful

 **Technology skills**

-- can sucessfuly manage technology and use the internet
+- can successfully manage technology and use the internet
 - Has a smart phone, tablet, smart TV, laptop

 **Likes**